 14. All pupils study a core curriculum of Mathematics, English, Science, a Modern Foreign Language and Games until the end of Year 11, and this is complemented with combination of other optional subjects.
-The College has traditionally organised Year 9 and 11 options (for GCSE and A Level study) in accordance with preferences and not with a predetermined curriculum in mind, however, as the school has grown option blocks have become necessary.
-We still aim to provide the most flexible timetable we can for each individual to meet their needs and aspirations.
+The College has traditionally organised Year 9 and 11 options (for GCSE and A Level study) in accordance with preferences and not with a predetermined curriculum in mind.
+We aim to provide the most flexible timetable we can for each individual to meet their needs and aspirations.